L'objectif: History

 The band was formed by Saul Kane and Louis Bullock in 2017, when the pair were twelve years old.
 The pair met through performing in plays that their school were putting on.
 They began rehearsing as a duo, in their school's music classrooms.
-However, they were unable to perform live during the band's early existent due to their young age not allowing them to enter venues.
+However, they were unable to perform live during the band's early existence due to their young age not allowing them to enter venues.
 Their name is taken from the French phrase which translates to "the objective", and was decided during a French lesson the pair had together, when the teacher listed the class's objectives for that lesson.
 At the beginning of 2020, Ezra Glennon and Dan Richardson became official members of the band, after a period of inconsistently performing live and rehearsing with Kane and Bullock.
 When the 2020 COVID-19 lockdowns began, Kane and Bullock began recording and sending each other demos of songs.

 In early 2021, they signed to the English independent label Chess Club Records and Mirror Music Group, releasing their debut single on the label on 16 March, a song written during the English COVID-19 lockdown.
 At the same time, the band announced that they would be playing a socially distanced headline concert in Leeds on 27 May.
 On 25 May, they released their second single "Burn Me Out", and announced that their debut EP Have It Your Way would be released on 20 July.
 On 22 June, they released their third single "Do It Again".
 The EP's release was coincided with a livestreamed performance at the Brudenell Social Club.
 On 3 October, they performed at SoundCity festival.
-On 16 October, they will play Live at Leeds festival.
+On 16 October, they performed at Live at Leeds festival.
 On 8 February 2022, they released the single "Same Thing" and announced that it would be a part of their second EP.
 On 10 March, the band released the single "Get Close", and announced their second EP would be titled We Aren't Getting Out But Tonight We Might and is set for released on 3 June.
+On 20 September 2023, they released the single "Itsa" and announced they would be doing an intimate headline show at Oporto in Leeds on 22 September, followed by a higher capacity show at Beaverworks on 3 October.
+During their cover feature interview with Dork about the single, Kane teased that the song would be a part of larger, unannounced upcoming release.

+In autumn 2024, Glennon and Richardson departed from the group, being replaced by Abe Hussain on guitar and Sam Hudson on bass.